top of page

 Hertfordshire Constabulary

-Chen is the Cyber Protect and Prevent Officer and works for the Serous Fraud and Cyber Unit in Hertfordshire Constabulary.
+Chen is the Cyber Protect and Prevent Officer and works for the Serious Fraud and Cyber Unit in Hertfordshire Constabulary.
 As part of Team Cyber UK network, Chen is responsible for delivering the ‘Protect’ and ‘Prevent’ strands of the Constabulary’s Cybercrime strategy and more generally the National Cyber Strategy, collaborating with partners in both the private and public sector, including peers at a regional and national level.

 From a ‘Protect’ perspective, Chen delivers awareness, education and prevention advice to businesses, charities, and local communities to help reduce the impact of cybercrime against both the public and businesses.